 and through practicing and assimilating these disciplines and experiences,

-In 2001 I had the fortune to meet my friend and mentor,
+giving just enough treatments to keep me fed and pay my rent, until in 2001 I had the fortune to meet my friend and mentor,

 the psycho-corporeal therapist and author Marie Lise Labonté,

 and for the following 4 years I travelled with her, giving treatments to her students

 at personal development workshops in Belgium, France, Switzerland and Canada.

 During this time I continued to develop awareness of how emotions, thoughts,